 Right when I discovered blondies I knew they would be my new favorite dessert.

-I made the sugar free butterscotch chips in these blondies optional because they taste just as yummy without them, but your classic blondies typically contain butterscotch.
+The sugar free butterscotch chips in these blondies are optional because they taste just as yummy without them, but your classic blondies typically contain butterscotch.
 You can easily buy them here if you would like to add them, but I can tell you they taste great both ways.